robert-oleynik/AI4SE-Mutation-Testing/README.md

 #### Generator Configs

-While using different prompts is one approach for receiving different mutations, we can also modify the arguments passed to the LLMs generation method.
+While using different prompts is one approach for receiving different mutants, we can also modify the arguments passed to the LLMs generation method.
 We will refer to these arguments as generator configs.
 In addition to the LLM arguments these configs also contains the number of retries/repetitions a generator is supposed to do.
 Therefore, we provide following configs: